 P.L.
 115-97 provided the most significant overhaul of US international tax rules in more than 50 years by moving the United States from a ‘worldwide’ system to a 100% dividend exemption ‘territorial’ system.
 As part of this change, P.L.
 115-97 included two minimum taxes aimed at safeguarding the US tax base from erosion, along with other international tax provisions.
 P.L.
 115-97 also included a broad range of tax reform proposals affecting businesses, including a new 20% deduction for certain pass-through business income.
 In addition, P.L.
 115-97 repealed or modified many prior-law tax provisions to offset part of the cost of the tax reforms.

 The Treasury Department and Internal Revenue Service (IRS) have issued extensive regulations under several key provisions of P.L.
-115-97.
-Additional guidance is expected in 2020.
+115-97 and P.L.
+117-169.

 Various COVID pandemic relief measures were enacted in 2020 and 2021.
 Tax relief measures for businesses that were enacted as part of P.L.
 116-136 include a five-year net operating loss (NOL) carryback (including a related technical correction to the 2017 tax reform act), a change in the Section 163(j) interest deduction limitations, accelerated AMT refunds, payroll tax relief, a temporary suspension of certain aviation excise taxes, a tax credit for employers who retain employees, and a ‘qualified improvement property’ technical correction to the 2017 tax reform act.
 Note that these provisions were temporary and have expired.